Westfront 1918: Reception

-Contemporaneous reviews for Westfront 1918 were generally positive, according to film scholar Jan-Christopher Horak in a video interview accompanying the Criterion Collection release package.
-Alfred Kerr writing in the Berliner Tageblatt in 1930 said of it: "Apart from anything, everything I saw in the winter, a sound film these days was my most deeply felt: because he exposes the face of war for non-participants in the rudest.
-The impression drowned weeks, months.
-One should perform every New Year's Day, once each year beginning; in every village, in every school; ex officio by law.
-What are plays " In the Frankfurter Zeitung in the same year, Siegfried Kracauer wrote: "The urge to truthful reproduction of horror that prevails here outgrown two scenes, already almost exceed the limit of the expressible.
-One: a single battle ends with an infantryman is nipped in the swamp in front of everyone.
-(The fact that you can still see protrude from the bubbling mud later a dead hand, is unnecessary sensationalism.)
-The other is the front military hospital in the church with the maimed, nurses and doctors who can barely operate their craft farther from exhaustion.
-It is as if medieval torture pictures come to life."
+Contemporary reviews for Westfront 1918 were generally positive, according to film scholar Jan-Christopher Horak in a video interview accompanying the Criterion Collection release package.
+Alfred Kerr writing in the Berliner Tageblatt in 1930 said of it: "Apart from anything I saw in the winter, a sound film stirred me most: because it exposes the face of war for non-participants in the most shocking way.
+The numbing impression lasted for weeks and months.
+One should perform this piece every New Year's Day in every village, in every school by law.
+What are theatre plays?"
+In the Frankfurter Zeitung in the same year, Siegfried Kracauer wrote: "From the truthful reproduction of horror that prevails here, two scenes that almost exceed the limit of expression stand out.
+One: a single battle ends with an infantryman being drowned in the swamp in front of everyone.
+(The fact that you can still see his hand protrude from the bubbling mud later is unnecessary sensationalism.)
+The other is the front military hospital in the church with the maimed, nurses and doctors who can barely operate from exhaustion.
+It is as if medieval torture pictures come to life".

 More recent reviews of the film, though generally positive, are more subdued.
-The review aggregator rotten tomatoes records 9/9 positive professional reviews, with the average score 7.9/10.
-Walter Goodman, in his review in The New York Times on 22 November 1987, compares the film unfavorably to Lewis Milestone's All Quiet in the Westfront, stating: "Although the German work ... isn't nearly as moving as "All Quiet", it has a power of its own...
+The review aggregator Rotten Tomatoes records 9/9 positive professional reviews, with the average score 7.9/10.
+Walter Goodman, in his review in The New York Times on 22 November 1987, compares the film unfavourably to Lewis Milestone's All Quiet in the Westfront, stating: "Although the German work ... isn't nearly as moving as "All Quiet", it has a power of its own...
 Pabst is especially good at giving a gritty documentary quality to the battle scenes; the pointless slaughter comes through.
 The movie is weaker when it focuses on individual soldiers. ...
 The truth of the movie is all in the trenches."
 J. Hoberman reviewed the film positively in The Village Voice on 10 May 2005, writing "The always protean Pabst made a brilliant adjustment to sound."

+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, Westfront 1918 was placed at #50.